Yeongbi-Na/TextRank/README.md

 # TextRank
+TexRank extracts important words using co-occurence between words in a sentence.
+It is based on words frequency.
-Extracting important keywords using TextRank Algorithm.
+This code extracts important keywords using TextRank Algorithm.
 The code is based on Korean data(Youtube Description data)

 I referenced this site :https://lovit.github.io/nlp/2019/04/30/textrank/